- $15 Billion+ Won

-The California wildfire lawyers at Morgan & Morgan are dedicated to helping people recover compensation for their losses.
-Ours is the largest personal injury firm in America, and if you’ve been wounded in a wildfire, we may be able to help you recover the compensation you are owed.
+The wildfire lawyers at Morgan & Morgan are dedicated to helping people recover compensation for the losses they’ve suffered.
+Our legal experts may be able to help you take on the insurance company and recover the compensation you are owed.

 Morgan & Morgan

 If you suffered an injury, property damage, or the loss of a loved one in a wildfire, it’s important that you take certain steps to protect your rights: